-Kim Kardashian ‘Furious’ Over Kylie Jenner’s Billion Dollar Empire According To ‘Radar Online’
+Kim Kardashian ‘Furious’ Over Kylie Jenner’s Billion Dollar Empire, According To ‘Radar Online’

-Kim Kardashian is just a little bit jealous of her little sister, Kylie Jenner’s success.
+Kim Kardashian is just a little bit jealous of her little sister Kylie Jenner’s success.

 Earlier today, Jenner was named Forbes’ youngest self-made billionaire ever, dethroning Facebook founder Mark Zuckerberg to take the crown.
-Kylie was just 21-years-old when she hit the one billion dollar mark that was previously set by a then 23-year-old Mark Zuckerberg.
+Kylie was just 21-years-old when she hit the $1 billion mark that was previously set by a then 23-year-old Mark Zuckerberg.
 And while most of her family is over the moon over Kylie’s new title, one sister is seeing green.

 According to Radar Online, Kim Kardashian is “furious” over Kylie’s latest career milestone and she’s pointing the finger at mom Kris Jenner, who infamously manages her children.
 Kim also has a makeup line, KKW Beauty, but it has not done nearly as well as Kylie’s Kylie Cosmetics line and Kim is seething mad.
 She thinks that Kris abandoned her and instead focused all of her time and energy on Kylie and her booming cosmetics business.